 As you read on, you will see this isn't a typical book review.
 This is a review of how this book changed my life.

-Unlike Donna, I didn't experience childhood trauma.
-However, reading the introduction to her book felt like she was speaking directly to me.
-Like Donna, I battled lifelong anxiety; and like Donna, I experienced daily fear that my body would continue to attack itself to the point where I, to put in bluntly, would die.
+Reading the introduction to this book, I felt like Donna was speaking directly to me.
+Like Donna, I experienced daily fear that my body would continue to attack itself to the point where I, to put in bluntly, would either be gravely disabled or I would die.

 At age 29, I was diagnosed with an autoimmune thyroid disorder called Grave's Disease.
 Then, at age 33, an autoimmune spine disorder called Anklosing Spondylitis.
 Then, at 34 I was finally diagnosed with Lyme disease.
 In December of 2014, coinciding with a period of extreme emotional stress, I found out my immune response started attacking a different part of my spine and the soft tissue in my back.
 This type of response baffled my doctors and introduced me to the growing population of people with autoimmune responses which don't fit into the disease boxes conventional medicine has developed.

-I imagine others in this box feel similar to how I felt, hopeless and scared.
+I imagine others in this box feel similar to how I felt, confused and scared.
 If in 2016 we can create a bionic hand that is controlled by the brain, why can't they figure out what is wrong with me and, furthermore, why can't they fix it?
-I related to Donna's experience of living in constant "fight or flight" mode.
-My days were filled with a non-stop inner dialogue of worst case scenarios and health setbacks when I couldn't calm myself down.
+I related to Donna's experience of living in constant "fight or flight."

 Donna made herself into her own personal science experiment.
 Changing nothing else, but practicing mind body techniques she changed the disease process in her body.
 She practiced mindfulness meditation and yoga, and also received acupuncture.